Russia: Hundreds of fishermen stranded on gigantic ice mass | DW | 29.01.2020

-Emergency services in Russia rescued around 600 ice fishermen after they became trapped on a giant sheet of floating ice that broke-off an island in far-eastern Siberia, officials said.
+Emergency services in Russia rescued over 500 ice fishermen after they became trapped on a giant sheet of floating ice that broke-off an island in far-eastern Siberia, officials said.

 The rescue mission took place off the coast of the island of Sakhalin in the Sea of Okhotsk, just north of Japan.
 The operation lasted approximately seven hours.